Skip to main content

 • Payment requests — define available methods for the payer

-• Tokenization requests — store reusable payment methods
+• Setup requests — store reusable payment methods

 • Virtual accounts — enable bank transfer alternatives